 Transport of materials, components and equipment will travel along the major road network surrounding the site, namely Golden Highway and Mitchell Highway.
-This will includes all OSOM loads.
+This includes all OSOM loads.

-All routes from the port of entry at Newcastle1 to the Site are via National Routes or State Highways to Saxa Road and then Goolma Road.
+All routes from the port of entry at Newcastle1 to the Site are via National Routes or State Highways utilizing Saxa and Goolma Roads.
 The major road network provides a high standard of road infrastructure with relatively wide carriageways and road formations, pavement line marking and controlled access to side roads.
 With 100 km/h speed limits and subject to statutory permit conditions, the road network can readily accommodate OSOM vehicles with some minor works required along the route.

-Turbine components including nacelles, drive-trains, hubs, blades and tower sections that are to be imported to Australia will arrive at the Port of Newcastle.
-All OSOM movements for component delivery have been iteratively captured within the OSOM Transport Management Plan Version 8 (iterations of the indicative Transport Route Study).
+Turbine components including nacelles, drive-trains, hubs, blades and tower sections to be imported to Australia will arrive via the Port of Newcastle.
+All OSOM movements for component delivery are iteratively captured within the OSOM Transport Management Plan Version 8 (iterations of the indicative Transport Route Study an appendices to the EIS).

-The OSOM transport route from Port of Newcastle to the Site will be:
+The OSOM transport route from Port of Newcastle to the Site follows: